 born 1969, has been President of the Federal Office for Information Security (BSI) since 2016.
 He studied international management and was co-founder and until 2016 chairman of the Cyber Security Council Association.
 Schönbohm is the first business economist to head the BSI, and since the beginning of his term of office the office has been greatly expanded in terms of personnel.

-Born 1962, has spent his entire professional life working for American information technology companies.
-After working for Boole and Babbage, Veritas Software and Symantec, he has been Managing Director for Germany and Austria at the cloud market leader Salesforce since 2007.
-Schreiner also supports various projects in the areas of education and integration and is specifically committed to improving education in the MINT subjects.
+Born in 1962, joined the cloud market leader Salesforce in 2007 after working for Boole and Babbage, Veritas Software and Symantec.
+He is now Executive Vice President Sales and Country Leader Germany and Austria.
+Schreiner also supports various projects in the fields of education and integration and is specifically committed to improving education in MINT subjects.

 Rolf Schrömgens, born in 1976, is the founder and head of the hotel search engine Trivago.
 The company from Düsseldorf, with which one can compare the prices of hotels and other accommodation and which has 1200 employees, is one of the large German Internet companies.
 Schrömgens parents once ran a well-known restaurant in Mönchengladbach, the son preferred to start up a start-up.